ACTIVITIES OF THE INTERNATIONAL ENVIRONMENT FORUM

 ACTIVITIES AT THE UNITED NATIONS

-The IEF has been accredited by the United Nations to its major conferences on sustainable development since 2002 in the Science and Technology major group.
+The IEF has been accredited by the United Nations to its major conferences on sustainable development since 2002 in the Scientific and Technological Organization major group.

 UNITED NATIONS CLIMATE CHANGE CONFERENCE, COP21, Paris 2015